 Vitamin D has been found to have anti-inflammatory effects and may reduce susceptibility to gum disease.
 A study by the Boston University evaluated the association between vitamin D status and gingivitis.
 They analyzed data from 77,503 teeth in 6700 people in the third National Health and Nutrition Examination Survey and found that people with higher blood levels of vitamin D were less likely to experience bleeding gums during gingival probing.

 Sun exposure is one of the most important sources of vitamin D, because UV rays from the sun trigger the synthesis of vitamin D in skin.
 The National Institutes of Health Office of Dietary Supplements suggests 10 to 15 minutes of sun exposure twice a week, however the further away from the equator you live, the more polluted your city, and the more cloud cover there is, the less likely that this sun exposure will be sufficient.
-Look for at least 200 IU in a multivitamin.

-3) Stress reduction
+3) Stress Reduction

 Stress contributes to gum disease by increasing plaque accumulation.
 A University of Dusseldorf study examined how exam stress would impact plaque and gum bleeding.
 All students had a professional tooth cleaning 4 weeks prior to exams and then 4 weeks after exams.
 They found that students had significantly higher rates of plaque and gingivitis after exams compared to a control group of students that didn't write exams.